Wollivan/SquadronLeader/README.md

 - To move, place the template at the front of the plane token, and move the plane token to the other end of the template.
 - The player may use templates up to the value of their speed, for example a plane token with a Speed of 4 can execute 2 straight maneuvers & 1 bank maneuver (1+1+2).
 - A player must move at least once each turn otherwise their plane token will stall and they would plummet to the ground!
+- If any part of a plane token goes off the board at the end of a maneuver, that plane is destroyed!

 ![MovementExample](https://aeronauts.netlify.app/static/media/manuever-example.de005bba2f2fcafc70e5.gif)